Best Foods of Tuscany

 Florentine steak, Ristorante Toto', Florence

-Another dish that comes from the Tuscan capital is the famous Florentine steak, also called Bistecca alla Fiorentina.
-This T-bone steak comes from an Italian breed of cattle called Chianina.
-The steak is traditionally cooked in a wood-fired oven and served charred on the outside and rare on the inside.
-In true Italian passion, it is served simply with salt and pepper, then drizzled with Italian olive oil.
+The steak is cooked in a wood-fired oven and served charred on the outside and rare on the inside.
+In true Italian fashion, it is served simply with salt and pepper, then drizzled with Italian olive oil.

 Tuscan Desserts